meganr28/null-collision-volumes-cuda/README.md

 ### Pipeline

-The CUDA kernel setup for the null-collision MIS framework is shown below in Figure XX, next to the diagram for the `Sample Participating Medium` kernel in particular.
-Overall, the volumetric integrator is similar to a normal surface integrator with MIS, with the key difference being: when a medium is entered by a ray, the `Sample Participating Medium` kernel will march through the medium until it reaches a scattering event, or is absorb by the medium.
+The CUDA kernel setup for the null-collision MIS framework is shown below, next to the diagram for the `sampleParticipatingMedium` kernel in particular.
+Overall, the volumetric integrator is similar to a normal surface integrator with MIS, with the key difference being: when a medium is entered by a ray, the `sampleParticipatingMedium` kernel will march through the medium until it reaches a scattering event, or is absorb by the medium.
 Additionally, due to the path integral formulation nature of the implementation, all pdfs and weights for MIS are tracked and calculated throughout all segments of the path.
 This allows for MIS within a participating medium, as well as with paths that encounter both surfaces and media.